aws-samples/aws-modernization-with-pulumi/content/25_cloud_engineering_java/30_deploying_webservers/20_provision_more_ec2.md

 Notice that your original server was deleted and new ones created in its place, because its name changed.

-To test the changes, curl any of the resulting IP addresses or hostnames:
+To test the changes, curl any of the resulting IP addresses or hostnames.
+If you have the `jq` command installed, run the following command:

 ```bash
 for i in {0..2}; do curl $(pulumi stack output hostnames | jq -r ".[${i}]"); done
 ```

+If you do not have `jq` installed, we recommend it.
+You can [follow the installation instructions to get `jq`](https://stedolan.github.io/jq/download/) before continuing.

 > The count of servers depends on the number of AZs in your region.
 Adjust the `{0..2}` accordingly.